Chronic Fatigue Syndrome

-All of this makes treating the illness complicated because no single medicine or treatment can address all the possible symptoms.
+This makes treating the illness complicated.
+No single medicine or treatment can address all the possible symptoms.

 What Are the Signs & Symptoms of Chronic Fatigue Syndrome?

 There's a long list of possible symptoms that someone with chronic fatigue syndrome can have.
 The most common ones include:

 - severe fatigue, which can make it hard to get out of bed and do normal daily activities

 - sleep problems, such as trouble falling or staying asleep, or not having a refreshing sleep

 - symptoms getting worse after physical or mental effort (this is called post-exertional malaise)

 - symptoms or dizziness that get worse after standing up or sitting upright from a lying down position